aaronjamesyoung/ajy-digitalgarden/src/site/notes/How I track books and reading with Obsidian.md

 ### Required Community plugins

-* [Obsidian Book Search Plugin](https://github.com/anpigon/obsidian-book-search-plugin) - Insert a note for each book with metadata pre-populated from Google Books
+* [Obsidian Book Search Plugin](https://github.com/anpigon/obsidian-book-search-plugin) - The core of this system is that you'll have a separate note in your vault for each book.
+This plugin makes this step easy.
+You can search for a book, and this plugin will insert a note in your vault with book metadata pre-populated from Google Books.
 * [Dataview](https://github.com/blacksmithgu/obsidian-dataview) - Visualize your notes

 Install the above plugins, then let's do some setup.